munair/www-finalroundmba-com/README.md

 npm install express
 npm install postmark

-# Login and add the SSH key created previously to Heroku
-# Then create Heroku apps if they don't already exit.
-# Add all necessary add-ons if creating Heroku apps.
-heroku login
-heroku keys:add

-git checkout development
-exit
-# We need to logout and log back in to enable node

 ```

 Copy the contents of the 2nd script of this README.md, dump a copy into edit.bash to programmatically progress your edits to the live app